Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 Ingredient Notes

-Here are a few ingredient notes.
+Below are a few quick notes from recipe testing.
 As always, you can find the ingredient quantities in the recipe card down below.

 - Butter: hey, can’t make mashed potatoes without butter, right?!